AFLplusplus/AFLplusplus/README.md

 The following options are available when you instrument with LTO mode (afl-clang-fast/afl-clang-lto):

- * Splitting integer, string, float and switch comparisons so afl++ can easier solve these.
+ * Splitting integer, string, float and switch comparisons so AFL++ can easier solve these.
 This is an important option if you do not have a very good and large input corpus.
 This technique is called laf-intel or COMPCOV.
    To use this set the following environment variable before compiling the